santiRenso/FEGA-onboarding/docs/topics/technical-operational/index.md

   <h4>What did we learn?</h4>

   Good communication of expectation is key to success.
-It is also crucial that the people you engage with have the motivation, patience and enough time to dedicate to the work.<br>
+It is also crucial that the people you engage with have the motivation, patience and enough time to dedicate to the work.<br><br>

 </details>